Here’s what to do if achy knees limit your ability to move with ease.

-That’s why it’s always a good idea to talk to a medical professional about which types of movement you absolutely shouldn’t be doing.
+That’s why it’s always a good idea to talk to your doctor or physical therapist about which types of movement you absolutely shouldn’t be doing.
 Still, there are a few exercises that anyone with bad knees should shun, Ebner says, including the following.

 1. W Sit and Hurdler Stretch

 “W sitting is normally seen in children, but has also been adopted by athletes to stretch hip rotators and quadriceps,” Ebner says.
 “The hurdler stretch is a similar stretch focusing on one leg at a time.
 Both stretches are bad because of the large amounts of torque applied to the knee, hip, and ankle.”

 2. Squats and Lunges with Knees Caving In

 You know you shouldn’t allow your knees to collapse inward as you lower into a squat, but do you know why?
 “Squatting with the knees coming together does not equally load the joint, which causes excessive wearing of the knee,” Ebner says.
 “Besides the unequal loading, this movement pattern can lead to ACL tears, and does not lead to strong and powerful legs.”

 It applies to lunges too.
 “The knee collapsing inward in a lunge position can be related to poor core control, hip strength, and trunk stability,” Ebner says.

 Fix it: When performing squats and lunges, think about pressing your knees outward slightly.
 This will help you maintain proper alignment while also activating your glutes.

 “If the knee goes past the toes when lunging, the compressive forces at the kneecap increase significantly,” Ebner says.
 This can cause grinding and irritation in the knee joint.